Refab-Tech/refab-tech.github.io/_posts/2023-02-23-smart-battery.md

 ---

-# \'Powerful\' Interrogation: Getting a Smart Battery to spill the beans
+# Powerful Interrogation: Getting a Smart Battery to spill the beans

 The battery in your smartphone or laptop knows a lot more about itself than we might have imagined, thanks to a tiny chip embedded inside the battery that monitors and records the state of the battery for the duration of the battery\'s lifetime.
 We might not be conducting any blacksite operations today but we\'ll be having a one-on-one conversation with a laptop battery to find out about it\'s life experience.